 Symptoms of depersonalization-derealization disorder may be related to childhood trauma or other experiences or events that cause severe emotional stress or trauma.

-Episodes of depersonalization or derealization can be frightening and disabling.
-They can cause:
+Bouts of depersonalization or derealization can be scary and make it hard to function.
+They can:

 - Make it hard to focus on tasks or remember things.

 - Get in the way of work and other routine activities.

 - Cause problems in relationships with your family and friends.

 - Make you feel anxious, depressed or hopeless.